 Gregory, Sharer & Stuart has built a financial statement analysis reputation for integrity, quality and sound ethical values, providing assurance to those who rely on your financial statements for decision making.
 We believe that auditors must remain objective and independent, yet we recognize the need to understand your business at a deeper level in order to provide business advice that will help you achieve your business and financial reporting goals.

-Our client auditing service teams are built to include industry-specific individuals, allowing them to provide value-added insight and advice.
+Our client auditing service teams in Tampa Bay are built to include industry-specific individuals, allowing them to provide value-added insight and advice.
 Our knowledge and understanding of your business allows us to recognize and offer solutions tailored to your business.

 - Financial statement audits